Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/research/research.md

 *cfMeDIP-seq*: Employing this method to study DNA methylation patterns, which play a crucial role in gene regulation.

-*EM-seq*: Utilizing this technique to investigate epigenetic modifications and chromatin accessibility patterns.
+*Biomodel duet multiomics solution evoC*: Utilizing this technique to investigate DNA methylation, hydroxymethylation and genomic sequence simutaneously.

 *RNA-seq*: Analyzing the transcriptome of placental cells to understand gene expression profiles and identify differentially expressed genes.